madcodemonkey/Azure.Search/README.md

 # Azure Search

 ## Projects List
-- Service Bus Message Transceiver (ServiceBusMessageTransceiver) - This is a console application designed to
+- Create and Populate (CreateAndPopulateApp) - This is a console application designed to
-    - Send Queue message to a service bus
+    - Show how to programmatically create an index, data source, indexer
-    - Retrieve all the message from a queue on a service bus
+    - Manually upload data using the NuGet package.

 Notes
 - See the readme.md file in each project for setup instructions.